LeonidBeynenson/script_filling_rtfs_by_data_from_table/README.md

 ## General description

-This repository contains one script `fill_rtf_templates.py` that allows filling RTF files using data from a CSV table.
+This repository contains the script `fill_rtf_templates.py` that allows filling RTF files using data from a CSV table.

 To run the script place in this folder one .csv file in utf-8 encoding
 (typically the file is received from Google Sheets using Files -> Export -> Export as CSV)